 A guaranteed distraction.

-An overgrown path lead to a steep climb then a fork in the road.
+An overgrown path leads to a steep climb then a fork in the road.
 There was no sign of life and I was out of breath.
 But… cake.
 Must.
 Continue.

-Closer inspection revealed the ‘family photos’ as former leaders from Western Europe, the Middle East, and Asia.
-A propaganda mosaic of the people, workers, comrades, covered one wall.
+Closer inspection revealed the ‘family photos’ to be former leaders from Western Europe, the Middle East and Asia.
+A propaganda mosaic of the people, workers and comrades, covered one wall.
 I spotted Marshall Tito looking down on us.
 Then the view.

 The sole waitress joined us on the balcony offering a slice of Bled’s famous creme cake.
 Who am I to say no.